Lifecycle-Science/re2-docs/docs-source/src/pages/index.md

         <li>Promote repeat purchases</li>
         <li>Bring return site visits</li>
         </ul>
-        <p>RE2 is a powerful system that brings the right call to action for greater impact in your marketing efforts.
+        <p>ActionHub is a powerful system that brings the right call to action for greater impact in your marketing efforts.
         </p>
         <a class="button md" href="/docs/intro">Learn More</a>
         <a class="button md" href="https://calendly.com/darrylkanouse/re2_marketing_intro">Talk to an Expert</a>